Umbraco vs Wordpress

 Both platforms are powerful and are used by large brands across the world.
 If what you really need is a professional website that may require significant expansion, then Umbraco is the best solution (it is better at supporting more complex data structures).
 However, if what you need is a website where the content is updated on a daily basis, such as a blog, it might be better to use Wordpress.

-Ultimately, the decision that you make should be based on client expectations.
+Ultimately, the decision about Wordpress vs Umbraco should be based on client expectations.

 The choice of a good CMS is fundamental to your business, and if you want help to make your mind up, you can send an email to Novicell, and we will be delighted to resolve any queries.